SONIC-O1: A Real-World Benchmark for Evaluating Multimodal Large Language Models on Audio-Video Understanding: Data Collection Details

 \paragraph{Task 1: Video summarization.} This task evaluates comprehension of the full recording.
 For videos under 10 minutes, we summarize the full audio–visual input and captions directly.
 Longer videos are split into 10-minute segments (with a shorter final segment); each segment is summarized independently and merged during the reducing phase into (i) a narrative summary and (ii) a bullet-point summary.
 Summaries emphasize causal structure, key actions, and outcomes.
 Any model-generated drafts are edited or rewritten by humans for correctness and style.

 \paragraph{Task 2: Multiple-Choice Questions (MCQs).} For closed-ended evaluation, videos longer than 3 minutes are segmented with 30-second overlaps to preserve context.
 For each segment, we generate one MCQ with four answer choices plus a fifth option (\textit{``Not enough evidence''}) for cases where the segment does not provide sufficient information.
 Each MCQ is accompanied by a brief rationale that explicitly references visual and auditory cues supporting the correct answer.
+Questions are required to target higher-order reasoning across six categories: \textit{integration} (connecting visual and auditory cues), \textit{correlation} (relating demonstrated actions to spoken explanations), \textit{inference} (drawing conclusions from multimodal evidence), \textit{guided analysis}, \textit{application}, and \textit{cause-and-effect}.
+Simple recall is explicitly prohibited, and each question must draw on at least two information sources across modalities.
+Correct answers are distributed approximately uniformly across all five option positions (A--E: 20.2\%, 20.1\%, 20.1\%, 19.9\%, 19.6\%; minor deviation from 100\% due to rounding), confirming no positional bias in the benchmark.

 \textbf{Task 3: Temporal localization.} This task evaluates temporal grounding and event ordering.
 Using the same segmentation as the MCQ task, we construct multiple questions per segment based on an \textit{anchor event} and a \textit{target event} occurring before, after, during, or immediately following the anchor.
 During annotation, human annotators watch each segment independently and provide timestamps \textit{relative to the segment start} (0.0s to segment duration), which then converted to absolute time by adding the segment start time to the relative predictions giving the ground truth annotations.
 The dataset contains 3,392 instances, with up to three questions per segment, each annotated with the correct relation, temporal interval, and a supporting rationale.
 This enables evaluation of both localization accuracy and temporal reasoning quality.